mikehuntemann/9x16/04-rebalancing-verticality/03-the-roadmap.md

 > “Imagine, if I store this article on IPFS, and it’s each letter in chunked and has a unique CID, then this whole article can be constructed by just a combination of alphabets(capital and small), number and some special characters.
 We will only store every alphabet, number, and character only ONCE and rearrange it according to the Links in the data structure.
 This is powerful stuff…” – [Vaibhav Saini](https://web.archive.org/web/20190816194557/https://hackernoon.com/understanding-ipfs-in-depth-1-5-a-beginner-to-advanced-guide-e937675a8c8a)

 This is the real atomization and fragmentation I am talking about which almost sounds like the [Library of Babel](https://web.archive.org/web/20190826061822/https://en.m.wikipedia.org/wiki/The_Library_of_Babel).
-Ultimately, this is the "Move to the Ocean".
+But ultimately, this is the "Move to the Ocean".